timjk/mixingMustard/README.md

 --------
 1. Fix element binding - use $(this.el) instead of $("#something")
 2. Use templating as often as possible
-3. Put event bindings on correct classes
-4. Check view/model responsibilites are correct
+3. Check view/model responsibilites are correct
-5. Image/link to soundcloud
+4. Image/link to soundcloud
-6. Global soundcloud client id
+5. Global soundcloud client id
+6. " and ' use
+7. Initialize elements properly, don't just make them as a string and then refer to them with #thing
+8. Put event bindings on correct classes
+  a) change the updateTrackNumber event for #launchpad